-As you think about which email opt in form types you want to utilize on your blog or website, your next question to answer is where to put them.
+As you think about which email opt-in form types you want to use on your blog or website, your next question to answer is where to put them.
 Some form types answer the question for you while others give you some flexibility in terms of placement.

-Standard email sign up forms can be placed anywhere in your blog post or sidebar, so you can get creative with where you want to place them.
-Here are a few examples of ConvertKit users who have positioned their standard email opt in forms in different places.
+But it's the standard email sign up forms that can be placed anywhere in your blog post or sidebar.
+That means you can get creative with where you want to place them.
+Here are a few examples of ConvertKit users who have positioned their standard email opt-in forms in different places.

-The first pages you should think about adding email opt in forms to are your top performing pages.
+And it's the first pages you should think about adding email opt-in forms to are your top-performing pages.
 You can optimize other pages over time so they get better traffic, but starting with the pages or blog posts that are already performing well will help you see which forms are converting best.

 With the most popular email sign up form types in mind, you may be wondering what happens after someone fills out your form and hits the call-to-action button.

 In an ideal situation, the first thing they will see is a thank you message for signing up.
 Since many people treat their email address as one of the most valuable things they can give someone, it must be treated with care.
 It’s a direct line of communication to them, so listen to your mother and always say, “thank you.”